aFuzzyBear/astro-ui/docs/XElement/guides/Styling.md

 ### TailwindCSS Example

-We are all fans of Tailwindcss, its cutting edge utility first approach to modular CSS design is really starting to take a foothold in the developer community.
+We are all fans of TailwindCSS, its cutting edge utility first approach to modular CSS design is really starting to take a foothold in the developer community.

 There are many ways you can apply TailwindCSS in you Astro components.
 The same is true when using it with XElement.
 This can lead to some truly wonderful UI elements.